SystemTera/signalr-cpp/README.md

 This is an C++ implementation of Microsofts ASP.Net SignalR-Server. (https://github.com/SignalR).

-For questions please send me an email (patrik.pfaffenbauer@p3.co.at) or conatct me via skype (patrik.pfaffenbauer)
+For questions please send me an email (patrik.pfaffenbauer@p3.co.at).

 Please clone the repository recursive.
 Otherwise the submodules will not be cloned, and you can't build the libs.